 Degree and module information statement

 Information about the University’s curriculum (modules and degree programmes) can be found in several places on the University’s website depending on the level of detail you are looking for.
-The Undergraduate Course Catalogue is the primary source of information if you want to learn about the modules that may be available to you in the academic year and the combination of modules that are required to progress from year to year on your chosen degree programme.
+The undergraduate course catalogue and the postgraduate course catalogue are the primary sources of information if you want to learn about the modules that may be available to you in the academic year and the combination of modules that are required to progress from year to year on your chosen degree programme.

 Degree programmes (also called courses)